Admission to the Master Archaeology programme, specifically the Applied Archaeology track.

 Registration in uSis automatically leads to enrollment in the corresponding Brightspace module.
 Therefore you do not need to enroll in Brightspace, but make sure to register for this course in uSis.

 You can use the study activity number in the timetable for registration.

 For more information about this course, please contact dr. R. (Richard) Jansen.

-Final examination is also possible in Dutch.
+Final examination (the internship report) is also possible in Dutch.